dinakajoy/pixel-art-maker-app/README.md

 # pixel-art-maker-app

 ## Description
-A program that dynamically creates a grid that users can interact with and create awesome colored grid patterns
+An application that dynamically creates a grid that users can interact with and create awesome colored grid patterns.
+Let's call it a Game App &#128515; where one can create beautiful and colorful grids or patterns

 ## Installation
 Clone the repository and cd into the project directory